-If you are not satisfied with the outcome of informal discussion you should put your complaint in writing and to assist you with this a template form is provided (Part 1 of the form in Appendix 1.)
-If you are unable to complete this and make your complaint orally to the school office, a written record will be made which includes details set out in the form.
-You may ask the school or an outside agency(eg Citizens Advice) to assist you with completing the form.
+If you are not satisfied with the outcome of your informal discussion, you should put your complaint in writing.
+To assist you with this a template form is provided (Part 1 of the form in Appendix 1.)
+If you are unable to complete this, you may make your complaint orally to the school office and a written record will be made which includes details set out in the form.
+You may ask the school or an outside agency (e.g. Citizens Advice) to assist you with completing the form.